Moeaki Fotuaika: 2019

 On 27 August, Fotuaika extended his contract with the Titans for one season, until the end of 2022.
 He played 21 games for the Titans before his season was cut short due to knee and wrist injuries.

 On 13 September, Fotuaika won the Paul Broughton Medal for Titans' Player of the Year, becoming the youngest winner of the award.

 2020

 On 7 October, Fotuaika was named in Queensland's 27-man squad for the 2020 State of Origin series, Fotuaika would debut in Origin 2 of the series off the bench in the 34–10 loss, however Queensland would end up winning the series 2–1.

 2021

 He played 22 games for the Gold Coast in the 2021 NRL season including the club's elimination final loss against the Sydney Roosters.

 2022

 Fotuaika played a total of 23 games for the Gold Coast in the 2022 NRL season as the club finished 13th on the table.

 In October 2022 he was named in the Tonga squad for the 2021 Rugby League World Cup.

+2023

+Fotuaika played two games for Queensland in the 2023 State of Origin series as they won the shield 2-1.
+In round 22 of the 2023 NRL season he was sent off for a high tackle on Charnze Nicol-Klokstad.
+He played a total of 21 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

+2024

+Fotuaika was named on the bench for Queensland for games one and two in the 2024 State of Origin series.
+In game three, he was starting prop.

+He played 20 games for the Gold Coast throughout the 2024 NRL season as the club finished 14th on the table.

+2025

+Fotuaika played 22 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th on the table.